 Do your kids love Julia Donaldson books?
-If so, they (and you) may be excited to hear there’s a new Stick Man Trail at Haldon Forest Park near Exeter in Devon.
+If so, they (and you) may be excited to hear there’s a brand new Christmassy Stick Man Trail at Haldon Forest Park near Exeter in Devon.

 Haldon Forest is one of 26 Forestry England sites around the country where you can find the activity trail.
 It is the latest chapter the successful partnership between Forestry England and Magic Light Pictures, bringing Julia Donaldson and Axel Scheffler’s beloved characters to life in natural settings.